skrey/yellow-extensions/documentation/english/content.md

     You can now edit this page or use your text editor.
     Write more text here.

 Feel free to use multiple languages and international characters.
-Content files should be stored in [UTF-8](http://en.wikipedia.org/wiki/UTF-8).

 Text formatting
 ---------------